bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 You can go to the court hearings but you don't get to see any of the dossier.
 Whereas in the US it's much more transparent so we'll probably learn much more about the Dutch case through the US case.
 Both of them are non-custodial.
-Both of them use a, well no, so the samurai uses a central coordinator, so that might be a service, whereas in Tornado Cash it's a smart contract, so that's not really a service, although the prosecutor argued that it's a service anyway.
+Both of them use a, well no, so the Samourai uses a central coordinator, so that might be a service, whereas in Tornado Cash it's a smart contract, so that's not really a service, although the prosecutor argued that it's a service anyway.

 Aaron: 00:12:36